 In conducting our review, we have complied with the independence requirements of the Corporations Act 2001.
-We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the directors of Ferrum Crescent Limited, would be in the same terms if given to the directors as at the time of this auditor's review report.
+We have given to the directors of the company a written Auditor's Independence Declaration, a copy of which is included in the Directors' Report.